An unsavory history of the Olympic Games in five outfits

 The outfits that Olympians have worn over the years tell a story about the broader sociopolitical dynamics of their time.
 They also reveal a darker side of the Olympics, with classism, racism, and sexism just below the surface.
 David Goldblatt, author of The Games: A Global History of the Olympics, says it’s important to go back to the origins of the Games to fully understand the ethos of the event.

 Pierre de Coubertin, a French aristocrat, first launched the Games in 1896 in Athens, bringing together 241 white men to take part in sporting events designed to harken back to Ancient Greece.
-“The version of sports embraced by the Olympic movement is overwhelmingly derived from the public schools of England (like Eton and Harrow), which centered around the gentlemanly amateur athlete,” Goldblatt says.
+“The version of sports embraced by the Olympic movement is overwhelmingly derived from the public schools of England [like Eton and Harrow], which centered around the gentlemanly amateur athlete,” Goldblatt says.
 “The ideology of sport was to train the male upper classes of the late 19th century to rule their empires of Black and brown people.”

 In the decades that followed, the Olympic Games became a global, institutionalized event that tried to keep up with the rapid social change of the 20th century, allowing women to participate in 1900 and then expanding beyond Western nations in 1924.
 But at every turn, the International Olympics Committee created barriers that made it hard for these new athletes to participate.
 “People of color, women, and people from lower-class backgrounds were absolutely not part of the model,” Goldblatt says.